 Include your one-time, non-refundable $50 application fee.

-You may schedule an appointment with an admissions officer.
+You may schedule an appointment with an admissions counselor.
 Bring copies of your GED results or high school and/or college transcripts to the appointment.
 You do not need to have taken SAT or ACT exams, although if you have scores from either, bring those with you as well.

 If you already have a bachelor’s degree and want to earn a Master of Business Administration (M.B.A.) or Master of Arts (M.A.) in Mental Health Counseling, please review the admission processes for those programs.